-Authorities have tentatively identified those killed as Dr. Joseph Richard Kalister, of Knoxville, Tennessee; his wife, Betty Kalister; and their teenage daughter, Nicole Kalister.
-The daughter had been scheduled to attend a new-student orientation at Northeastern University in nearby Boston this week.
+All three people aboard the plane — Dr. Joseph Richard Kalister of Knoxville, Tennessee; his wife, Betty; and their teenage daughter, Nicole — were killed.
+Nicole Kalister had been scheduled to attend new-student orientation at Northeastern University in Boston in the days following the crash.

 A family of four, including two children, escaped unharmed from the home.

 "Preliminary examination of the engine revealed that the crankcase was breached over the No. 6 cylinder barrel," the report said.
 "Two additional puncture holes were found in line with the No. 1 cylinder connecting rod, located between the left and right magnetos.
 The oil sump was fractured and partially melted away."